FoxyOfJungle/LUT-Cube-Parse/README.md

 # LUT-Cube-Parse
 My own GML implementation to parse a .cube LUT file for color grading.
-- It supports 32 bits.
+- It supports 32 bits;
+- Only tested with 3D LUTs - I will improve this function later.

 ------------------------------------------------------